-If you want to disable a service from running at startup because you no longer need it or its corresponding program, you suspect the particular service is a malware, or that you don’t prefer it to run on startup but only when you want it to, here’s a short tutorial on how to disable services from running at startup on Windows 11 or Windows 10.
+If you no longer need a service to run at startup, suspect it is malware, or prefer it to run only when you need it, you can disable it.
+Here’s a quick tutorial on how to disable services from running at startup on Windows 11 or Windows 10.

 Note: This tutorial is intended for advanced users with adequate knowledge in computer and Microsoft Windows.
-Accidentally disabling any important service may end up causing your Windows to not function properly or even brick your PC.
+Disabling an important service accidentally may cause your Windows to malfunction or even brick your PC.
 We will not be held responsible for any damage or loss caused by improper use of these instructions.

 What services can you safely disable from running at startup on Windows 11/10

-Windows service is a computer program that operates in the background to make things work.
-Similar to startup programs, there are a list of services that will also be run during startup of your Windows PC.
-Most of these services are utterly important and compulsory for Windows to work.
+A Windows service is a program that operates in the background to make things work.
+Similar to startup programs, there is a list of services that will run during the startup of your Windows PC.
+Most of these services are important and mandatory for Windows to work.

-However, some programs will have their own services set to run during startup of Windows and continue to run in the background as you use your computer.
+However, some programs have their own services set to run during Windows startup and continue to run in the background as you use your computer.
 These services are usually required for their corresponding programs or software to work properly.
-This is also the reason why even after you’ve stop a program from running at startup in task manager, that particular program would still run during startup because it has a corresponding service that automatically start it up.
+This is also why, even after you’ve stopped a program from running at startup in Task Manager, that particular program would still run during startup because it has a corresponding service that automatically starts it up.

-If you insist to disable a service from running at startup, make sure that particular service is not one of Microsoft services which Windows relies to run and function properly.
-If you accidentally disable any of these crucial Windows related services, you could possibly brick your Windows.
-But don’t worry, we will show you how to hide the sensitive Windows related services in the tutorial below, so that you don’t accidentally disable any of them.
+If you insist on disabling a service from running at startup, make sure that particular service is not a Microsoft service that Windows relies on to function properly.
+If you accidentally disable any of these crucial Windows-related services, you could possibly brick your Windows.
+But don’t worry, we will show you how to hide the sensitive Windows-related services in the tutorial below so that you don’t accidentally disable any of them.

 How to stop services from running at startup on Windows 10 or 11

-To stop any service from running at startup on Windows 11/10, follow the steps below.
+To stop any service from running at startup on Windows 11/10, follow these steps: